JobNs/TicTacToe_Graduation/notes.md

 - Player 1 starts at the beginning of the game
     - ✅Active player is player 1 -> OK
-    - Active player is player 2 -> NOK
+    - ✅Active player is player 2 -> NOK

 - Active player can be switched